On estimating the trace of quantum state powers: Preliminaries

 The $q$-logarithm is a generalization of the natural logarithm, as it is straightforward to verify that $\lim_{q \rightarrow 1} \ln_q(x) = \ln(x)$ for any $x\in \bbR^+$.
 However, the $q$-logarithm exhibits different behavior when $q \neq 1$, for instance, $\ln_q(xy) = \ln_q(x) + \ln_q(y) + (1-q) \ln_q(x)\ln_q(y).$ For additional properties of the $q$-logarithm, see the references~\cite[Appendix]{Tsallis01} and~\cite{Yamano02}.

-In the rest of this subsection, we provide useful closeness measures for probability distributions in \Cref{subsubsec:closeness-measures-distributions} and for quantum states in \Cref{subsubsec:closeness-measures-states}.
+In the rest of this subsection, we provide useful closeness measures for probability distributions in \Cref{subsubsec:closeness-measures-distributions} and for quantum states in \Cref{subsubsec:closeness-measures-states}, which are later used to prove new inequalities and bounds in \Cref{sec:properties-QJTq} and to establish the reductions and the corresponding computational hardness results in \Cref{sec:hardness-via-QJTq-reductions}.
 For convenience, we use a general convention $D_1 \leq D_2$ to denote an inequality between two distances or divergences, whether classical or quantum.
 In particular, this notation, as seen in \textit{the titles of technical lemmas} (e.g., \Cref{lemma:TV-leq-JSq}), indicates that $D_1$ is bounded above by a function $f$ of $D_2$, i.e., $D_1 \leq f(D_2)$; or that $D_2$ is bounded below by a function $g$ of $D_1$, i.e., $g(D_1) \leq D_2$.